leon-thomm/Ryven/docs/README.md

 ## Storing Data In Actions

-You probably will not need this, so don't let yourself get confused if you didn't search for it.

-Only if you want to create very dynamic nodes with multiple right click operations representing the same action but for different inputs while having a dynamic number of these inputs - then you will definately run into this, so I had to come up with a solution.
+If multiple special actions hold the same target method, you will probably need a way to determine which action has actually been clicked.
+While you won't need this when just using static nodes, you will definitely run into this issue when creating more dynamic ones, so I had to come up with a solution.

-When you have multiple entries in _special_actions_ that point to the same method like that:
+If at some point you have multiple entries in _special_actions_ that would point to the same method like that:

-        self.special_actions = {'delete input 1': {'method' : self.action_delete_input},
+        {'remove custom parameter input 1': {'method' : M(self.action_remove_parameter)},
-                                'delete input 2': {'method' : self.action_delete_input}}
+         'remove custom parameter input 2': {'method' : M(self.action_remove_parameter)}}

-because the user added an input through another action for example, then how can we determine in the _delete_input_ method which action was pressed?
+because the user added some inputs through other actions for example, just extend these entries by the _data_ attribute like that:

+        {'remove custom parameter input 1': {'method' : M(self.action_remove_parameter),
+                                             'data' : 1},
+         'remove custom parameter input 2': {'method' : M(self.action_remove_parameter)},
+                                             'data' : 2}

+and add a _data_ parameter to the target method:

+    def action_remove_parameter(self, data):
+        param_number = data
+        ...

-The solution is another attribute in the action's object in the _special_actions_ dict:
+The data attribute in the special_actions dict can be anything.
+The following special_actions dict would lead to the same result

-        self.special_actions = {'delete input 1': {'method' : self.action_delete_input,
+        {'remove custom parameter input 1': {'method' : M(self.action_remove_parameter),
-                                                   'data' : {'input number' : 1}},
+                                             'data' : {'param number' : 1}},
-                                'delete input 2': {'method' : self.action_delete_input},
+         'remove custom parameter input 2': {'method' : M(self.action_remove_parameter)},
-                                                   'data' : {'input number' : 2}}
+                                             'data' : {'param number' : 2}}

-and the extension of the _delete_input_ method by a _data_ parameter
+if you adapt your target method accordingly

-    def action_delete_input(self, data):
+    def action_remove_parameter(self, data):
-        input_number = data['input number']
+        param_number = data['param number']
+        ...